microbit-foundation/pxt-microbit-ml/README.md

-# Experimental Makecode Extension to test machine learning integration with the micro:bit
+# Makecode extension for use with the micro:bit machine learning tool

-This extension is experimental and is being used for testing purposes.
+This extension is a work in progress.
+It supports unreleased work on the micro:bit machine learning tool.

+It is not useful separate from the machine learning tool, which creates suitable blocks based on the machine learning model you build in the tool.

 ## Building locally